develephant/mailgun-sender-plugin/docs-src/docs/api.md

 ## :tag

 Sets a specific tag for the email.
-Can be used for tracking in MailGun.
+Can be used for tracking in Mailgun.

 __Syntax__